crcn/tandem-old/README.md

 };
 ```

-#### Why use Paperclip?

-Slow.

-#### What does the language look like?

-Here's how you might use the template file in React code:

-> You can check out the source code for this example here: https://github.com/crcn/paperclip/tree/master/examples/counter

 ## Features

 - See a live preview of your UI as you're writing code
 - Compiles directly to strongly typed code (currently just React)

-## Motivation

-Development speed.
-I find that a lot of my time is spent

 ## Resources